Jakir80/Toys-Market-client-site/README.md

-* This is My toys market website where is people can find Educational learning form this site
+* This is My toys market website where is people can find Educational learning form this site i am making
 * Any person who want to sell his product he can added product for sale
 * If anyone want to they can search product by sub category name
 * There is also some photo gallery wherer is we can see to photo people add there product for sale toys